The River War

-The River War: An Historical Account of the Reconquest of the Soudan (1899), by Winston Churchill.
-It is a history of the conquest of the Sudan between 1896 and 1899 by Anglo-Egyptian forces led by Lord Kitchener.
-He defeated the Sudanese Dervish forces, led by Khalifa Abdallahi ibn Muhammad, heir to the self-proclaimed Mahdi Muhammad Ahmad who had vowed to conquer Egypt and drive out the Ottomans.
-The first, two volume, edition includes accounts of Churchill's own experiences as a British Army officer during the war, and his views on its conduct.
+The River War: An Historical Account of the Reconquest of the Soudan (1899), by Winston Churchill, is a history of the conquest of the Sudan between 1896 and 1899 by Anglo-Egyptian forces led by Lord Kitchener.
+He defeated the Sudanese Dervish forces, led by Khalifa Abdallahi ibn Muhammad, heir to the self-proclaimed Mahdi Muhammad Ahmad, who had vowed to conquer Egypt and drive out the Ottomans.
+The first, two-volume, edition includes accounts of Churchill's own experiences as a British Army officer during the war, and his views on its conduct.

 The River War was Churchill's second published book after The Story of the Malakand Field Force, and originally filled two volumes with over 1,000 pages in 1899.
 The River War was subsequently abridged to one volume in 1902.

 Background

 Aware that there was a war in Sudan, Churchill was determined to be part of it.
 He was not alone in this, because in a time generally of peace, many British Army officers wanted experience of battle to further their careers.
 In Churchill's case, he did not see his career as lying with the army, but had already started writing about wars and wanted a new campaign to write about.
 He first attempted to obtain a transfer from his regiment stationed in India to the 21st Lancers, which was the unit taking part in the war.
-This was granted by the War Office, but rejected by the commander of the British force in Sudan, General Kitchener.
+This was granted by the War Office, but was rejected by the commander of the British force in Sudan, General Kitchener.
 Churchill next took leave to Britain, where he enlisted friends and family to lobby Kitchener to permit him to take part.
 This continued to be unsuccessful, even when the prime minister Lord Salisbury made an inquiry on his behalf.
-Eventually, however, his mother's friend Lady Jeune got him what he wanted - she approached her friend Sir Evelyn Wood, Adjutant General of the Horse Guards, who had authority over appointments to the regiment in England, and within two days he received an attachment to the Lancers in place of an officer who had died, on 24 July 1898.
+Eventually, however, his mother's friend Lady Jeune got him what he wanted; she approached her friend Sir Evelyn Wood, Adjutant General of the Horse Guards, who had authority over appointments to the regiment in England, and within two days he received an attachment to the Lancers in place of an officer who had died, on 24 July 1898.
 On 5 August he was in Luxor and on 24 August the regiment set out from Atbara to attack the Mahdist forces.